 B. Program of Study

-1. Master of Science Degree in Biological Sciences (changed August 19, 2002): For those students considering graduate work beyond the master's level, or employment as professional biologists, the Master of Science program of study is strongly recommended.
-This program is designed to provide students with more sophisticated research experiences than the Master of Arts program.
-The Master of Science in biology requires no fewer than 30 hours of graduate credit, including a minimum of five hours of thesis credit.
-There is no limitation on the number of thesis and investigation credit (research) hours for which a student may enroll, however, only six hours of thesis credit and no more than 12 hours of combined thesis and research credit (see B.3) may apply toward a Master of Science degree.
+1. Master of Science Thesis Option Degree in Biological Sciences (changed August 19, 2002): For those students considering graduate work beyond the master's level, or employment as professional biologists, the Master of Science Thesis Option program of study is strongly recommended.
+This program is designed to provide students with more sophisticated research experiences than the Master of Science Non-thesis program.
+The Master of Science Thesis Option in biology requires no fewer than 30 hours of graduate credit, including a minimum of five hours of thesis credit.
+There is no limitation on the number of thesis and investigation credit (research) hours for which a student may enroll, however, only six hours of thesis credit and no more than 12 hours of combined thesis and research credit (see B.3) may apply toward a Master of Science Thesis Option degree.

-2. Master of Arts Degree in Biological Sciences (modified May 4, 2011): Students who prefer to place less emphasis upon research and more emphasis on biological coursework may fulfill degree requirements by completing 35 hours of graduate credit and a comprehensive oral examination.
+2. Master of Science Non-thesis Degree in Biological Sciences (modified September 12, 2016): Students who prefer to place less emphasis upon research and more emphasis on biological coursework may fulfill degree requirements by completing 35 hours of graduate credit and a comprehensive oral examination.
 A maximum of 6 hours of graduate research can toward the 35 hours.
 A program of study detailing the 35 hours of coursework will be prepared in consultation with the academic advisor and approved by the graduate coordinator.
 An exam committee, consisting of three faculty members chosen by the student, will administer the oral exam.